 For some people, shopping is a heavenly, therapeutic delight.
 For others, it is the darkest of the seven circles of hell, a slog through the worst that humanity has to offer.
 I can see both sides.
 I used to pretend to be sick every time I went to a mall when I was a kid just to shorten the torture.
-Markets in Thailand and Cambodia are not your typical shopping experience, though, they are a spectacle full of color, scent and noise, with something to delight even the most shopping-averse traveler.
-They are so characteristic and so much fun, I suggest a great market scene before any museum in either country.
+Markets in Thailand, Vietnam, and Cambodia are not your typical shopping experience, though, they are a spectacle full of color, scent and noise, with something to delight even the most shopping-averse traveler.
+They are so characteristic and so much fun, I suggest a great market scene before any museum in all of these countries.

 Cambodia is a little odd in that they work in local currency as well as US Dollars as a primary currency.
 They local currency is something you really don’t want or need, so having a big stack of small US bills is the best strategy.
 If you need change, ask for the bills to be in USD.
 They don’t have US coins, so anything under $1 will be in local currency.